r-grewal/rl-nonergodic/README.md

 This repository will be submitted by the end of my final semester (mid-2021) as the key component of ‘DATA5709: Capstone Project – Individual’ in partial fulfilment of the requirements of the Masters of Data Science at the University of Sydney, Australia.

-Code tested locally on an AMD Ryzen 7 5800X, Nvidia RTX 3070, 64GB 3200MHz CL16 RAM, Samsung 980 Pro on both Windows 10 and Ubuntu 20.04 LTS, and on the CentOS 6.9 Linux-based Artemis HPC at the University of Sydney.
+Code tested locally on an AMD Ryzen 7 5800X, Nvidia RTX 3070, 64GB 3200MHz CL16 RAM, Samsung 980 Pro on both Windows 10 and Ubuntu 20.04 LTS, and on the CentOS 6.9 Linux-based Artemis HPC.

 ## Algorithms Utilised
 * Deep Deterministic Policy Gradients (DDPG) ([Silver et al. 2014](http://proceedings.mlr.press/v32/silver14.pdf), [Lillicrap et al. 2016](https://arxiv.org/pdf/1509.02971.pdf))